 This five-year basic program permits candidates to be admitted directly to the University.
 The first two years and second semester of the fifth year are spent on the campus.
 The remaining time is spent in hospitals and allied health centers.
 This program includes general cultural courses and courses directly related to nursing.
-Clinical experience in medical, surgical, pediatric, communicable disease, tuberculosis, psychiatric, and public health nursing is provided through affiliations at various hospitals and health centers.
+Clinical experience in medical, surgical, pediatric, communicable disease, tuberculosis, psychiand health centers.
+No new students will be admitted to this program, which was and health centers.
 No new students will be admitted to this program, which is being discontinued effective September, 1957.